 The SSA uses this definition in part to establish eligibility for Social Security Disability (SSD) and Supplemental Security Income (SSI) benefits.
 However, this definition applies to a broad number of conditions and ailments.

 The Social Security Administration requires that adults over the age of 18 who are applying for disability benefits are evaluated for eligibility using the approved listing of impairments.
-In most cases, an individual will undergo medical evaluation and an application process to ensure that they have a qualifying impairment in one of the categories below:
+In most cases, an individual will undergo a medical evaluation and an application process to ensure that they have a qualifying impairment in one of the categories below:

 It’s important to note that there are additional requirements in each impairment category to qualify for eligibility, and not every condition that falls under these categories is considered severe enough to garner SSD or SSI benefits.
 Understanding the types of conditions and symptoms that are most frequently covered by SSD benefits can help you determine whether or not you should apply for SSD benefits.